Resources

 Languages of Loss by Sasha Bates

-BOOK: Languages of Loss: A psychotherapist's journey through grief
+BIOGRAPHY/AUTOBIOGRAPHY: Languages of Loss: A psychotherapist's journey through grief.

 The Swan Song Project